Man, 71, dies days after attack in North Lawndale

 Walter McCalvin was found about 10:45 p.m.
 Sept.
 9 in the 1200 block of South St. Louis Street, Chicago police and the Cook County medical examiner’s office said.

-He was taken to Mount Sinai Hospital where he died ten days later, the medical examiner’s office said.
+He was taken to Mount Sinai Hospital where he died 10 days later, the medical examiner’s office said.

-An autopsy released Wednesday found he died from an assault and blunt-force trauma to the head.
+An autopsy released Wednesday found he died from an assault and blunt-force trauma to his head.
 His death was ruled a homicide.

 There was no one in custody.